patternfly-java/patternfly-java/CONTRIBUTING.md

 mvn clean verify
 ```

-> If you're making non code changes, the above step is not required.
+> If you're making non-code changes, the above step is not required.

 ## Commit changes